blorente/naylang-documentation/src/modular_visitor_pattern.md

 Applications
 -------

 This visitor design pattern has a myriad of applications.
-The main benefit is that it allows to practically extend the functionality of an intepreting engine without needing to change the previous processings.
-It permits to add both semantic power to the language (e.g. by creating a type checking extension, or an importing system) and extralinguistic tools (such as the debugging mechanism) with minimal risk to the existing processing core of the language.
+The main benefit is that it allows to extend the functionality of an intepreting engine without needing to change the previous processings.
+It permits the addition of both semantic power to the language (e.g. by creating a type checking extension, or an importing system) and extralinguistic tools (such as the debugging mechanism) with minimal risk to the existing processing core of the language.

 **Further investigation is necessary**, but this technique could lead to a way of **incrementally designing a language**, wherein a language implementation could grow incrementally and iteratively in parallel to it's design and specification, safely.
 It is not hard to imagine the benefits of having the most atomic parts of a language implemented first, and more visitor extensions are added as more complex features are introduced to the language.